Fusion-Party-Aus/Formal-Documents/Constitution.md

     a. specify the date, time, expected duration and place of the meeting;
     b. indicate the general nature of each item of business to be considered at the meeting;
     c. if a special resolution is to be proposed—
-       i) state in full the proposed resolution; and ii) state the intention to propose the resolution as a special resolution; and
+       i. state in full the proposed resolution; and ii. state the intention to propose the resolution as a special resolution; and
     d. comply with sub-rule [35](5).

 3. This rule does not apply to a disciplinary appeal meeting.